codeface-io/SwiftObserver/README.md

 ## Flexibility

-- Mappings are first-class *Observables* that can be treated like any other *Observable*.
+- Mappings are first-class *observables* that can be treated like any other *observable*.

 - Wherever you map messages, you do it in the same terms and with the same chaining syntax: on a mapping, on another observable or on an observation.